 My second book, Who Betrayed the Jews?
 The Realities of Nazi Persecution in the Holocaust, was published on 13 January 2016 and is now available in paperback in the UK.
-It will be available in the US in about 3 months – just in time for Christmas or Chanukah.
+It will be available in the US on 1 April 2018 – just in time for Easter or Passover.

 On 20 November 2017 I spoke at Oxford Brookes University (OBU) to the students of Marius Turda’s students studying Racism in the ‘Advances Study in the History of Ideas’ course.
 The students were very receptive and asked some good questions.
 One student told Professor Turda that my lecture was the highlight of his time at OBU.
 What a compliment!!!

 3 July 2017 – Society for Jewish Study at Josephs’ Bookshop